rfasich24/rfasich24/README.md

 <h1 align="center">👋HELLO EVERYONE👋</h1>
-<p align="center">My name is Fasich, i'm a 5 th semester Informatics student at the University of Jember.
+<p align="center">My name is Fasich, i'm an Informatics student at the University of Jember.
 I'm a student who has an interest in web development, especially front-end web development.
 I also have a hobby in design, especially UI UX design</p>

 <!-- <h1 align="center">My Stats</h1> -->
 <a href="https://github.com/rfasich24">